Florida community action agencies.

 Migrant Head Start is for immigrants and farm workers in Florida.
 The specialized program provides children from migrant worker families with fully comprehensive, holistic, and inclusive services including free dental, medical, nutrition, mental health, meals/nutrition, and education.
 Their parents can look into job training and employment services.
 This Head Start program and he non-profits that run it have an intensive approach to work with migrant parents to improve child health, education and their overall development.

 Day care centers are located in many Florida counties.
+As well as vouchers to help pay for daycare.
 They are for parents who are attending job training, working and/or seeking jobs.
 Head Start also may contact with part-time day care providers during the school year.
 The non-profit locations provide families with children access to full-day, full-year daycare with licensed childcare providers.

 Specialized senior centers are operated throughout the state of Florida.
 These centers may coordinate with a community action agency, and they provide older adults various social and recreational activities, meals, and companionship.